fozooni/ChatGPT-Automation/README.md

 # OpenAI ChatGPT Automation

-This robot helps you to ask your questions automatically.
+This robot helps you to ask your questions automatically from OpenAI ChatGPT.

 Due to the increasing demand for the use of artificial intelligence in development, this robot has been developed.

-## Technologies

-The technologies used in this project are: typescript, playwright and chalk

 ### OpenAI ChatGPT supported versions: